Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 8.1 Agile Business Analysis Considerations

-- Collaboration between business and technology areas in government initiatives
+- Collaboration between business and technology areas to ensure alignment in public sector projects.

-- Origins in TDD and recent developments for government applications
+- Origins in Test-Driven Development (TDD) and recent developments for government applications.

 - 8.3 BDD Activities

-- Focus on features that deliver business value for government
+- Focus on features that deliver business value in government initiatives.

-- Use concrete examples to illustrate features in the public sector
+- Use concrete examples to illustrate features for clear understanding in government initiatives.

 - 8.4 Agile BA Techniques & Tools

-- User Stories and acceptance criteria for government projects
+- User Stories and acceptance criteria to define requirements clearly for government initiatives.

-- Tool support for BDD in the public sector
+- Tool support for BDD to enhance collaboration and automation in government initiatives.

 14 Hours